 I am currently at a weight of around 11.5 stone (73kg, 160lb), which I am happy with, with a bodyfat of around 11%, which is very much on target.
 I like to get to around 9% for photoshoots and contests.

-I’d also like to develop some more filmed material and DVDs to help others in the 50+ age group.
+I’d also like to develop some more filmed material to help others in the 50+ age group.
 Plus add more marathons, triathlons, long cycle rides – to prove there is more to fitness than the gym.

 I’ve recently reviewed my reasons for making fitness such an important part of my life.
 Friends who haven’t seen me for some time think that maybe I am in training for an event such as a marathon, or perhaps joining Jenny on one of her triathlons.
 But actually I’m in training for something more important – the rest of my life.
 I am already the longest-lived of any male in my family, and the family has a history of arthritis and various cancers.
 I believe that by being fit I will be in a better position to delay the onset of these or any other nasties that may be lurking to find me in the years ahead.